 11. CONTACT NUMBERS TO OPEN IN DIALER APP

-My dad is not aware of how to copy and paste things on mobile phones and so are majority of the people in this world.
-You must take this into consideration when optimizing your website for mobile, because having to copy the number and paste it in the dialer or even write it down on a piece of paper makes the whole process cumbersome and messy.
+My dad is not aware of how to copy and paste things on mobile phones and so are the majority of the people in this world.
+You must take this into consideration when optimizing your website for mobile because having to copy the number and paste it in the dialer or even write it down on a piece of paper makes the whole process cumbersome and messy.
 Sometimes, it may even result in people leaving your website without contacting you.
 Ensuring that clicking on your contact number opens the dialer app will get you those visitors who might be stuck on the fence just because they are unable to call you without leaving the screen or memorizing your number just to forget the last few digits when they are frantically typing into the dialer pad.
 Think about it.

 12. HAVE YOUR WEBSITE TESTED INHOUSE OR HIRE PEOPLE

 During the development phase of your website, it might be a good idea to constantly see how well it is performing on variable devices.
 This can be done through various emulators available online or you can manually do it on various devices (Borrow from your colleagues or family members).

 Mozilla Firefox and Google Chrome, both have this nice ‘Inspect Element’ feature that lets you view your devices as seen by other devices – This is a very handy feature that I sometimes overuse.

 Alternatively, you can also hire a bunch of testers or even organize an in-house event where the members are asked to surf your website in various mobile devices and give their inputs after 10-15 minutes of wading through your pages.